marcellusfarias/dotnet-webapi-template/README.md

 * THINK: research how to resue (if possible?)
 Try Catch blocks.
 Specially for repository classes.
 * THINK: Good idea in the future to set eventIDs when logging?
 * StringLength attribute on Domain classes?

+Testing:
+* Research how to make current integration tests faster.
+* Research if there is any specific EFCore feature that should be tested.
+* Research how to create E2E tests.
+Check if this [jwt tool](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/jwt-authn?view=aspnetcore-7.0&tabs=windows) is useful.